magpiemodel/magpiemodel.github.io/_tutorials/t02_gams.md

     _glo global aggregation (exception)

 ### Workshop Material
-You will find the slides used in the workshop [here](../assets/pdf/GAMScode.pdf).
+You will find the slides used in the 2024 workshop [here]("./assets/slides/GAMS code, modules & realizations.pptx").